 You probably have no idea of all of the lies they are telling you and the lies and exaggerations they are telling other people about you.
-Blaming your problems on another person is one of the major signs of narcissism.”
+A person blaming their own problems on another person is one of the major signs of narcissism.”

 Fights about money

-Your partner creating fights when you try to discuss money is one of the most common signs of narcissism.
-They will pretend these fights are your fault, but you should know that in reality they may be hiding credit cards or money transactions from you.
+Creating fights when you try to discuss money is one of the most common signs of narcissism.
+They will pretend these fights are your fault, but you should know that the fights might just be a smoke screen to hide the fact that they are hiding credit cards or money transactions from you.

 Because narcissists are skilled liars and are usually obsessed with the fantasy of a perfect relationship, you should be aware that they may have secret crushes or be having affairs, using pornography and/or conducting ‘cyber’ affairs without your knowledge . . .
 If you notice their mind often appears elsewhere, and they show other signs of narcissism, you should be aware this may be the reason.

 Obsession with fantasy is part of what makes a person with narcissistic tendencies unavailable, impatient and angry.
 It is one of the major signs of narcissism.
 You may not want to consider this possibility, I know I didn’t believe it until the evidence was right in front of me . . . and then I was shattered.”